Fourier Neural Network Approximation of Transition Densities in Finance

 In response to the noted observations, this paper sets out to achieve three primary objectives.
 Firstly, we present a single-layer feed-forward (FF) NN approach to approximate transition densities with closed-form Fourier transforms, facilitating training in the Fourier domain.
 This approach simplifies the implementation considerably when compared to deeper NN structures.
 Second, we conduct a rigorous and comprehensive analysis of the $L_2$ estimation error between the exact and the estimated transition densities obtained through the proposed approach.
 This methodology, dubbed the \underline{Four}ier-trained Neural \underline{Net}work method or ``FourNet'', showcases the benefits of using the Fourier transform in FFNN models.
 Lastly, we validate FourNet's accuracy and versatility across a spectrum of stochastic financial models.
 The main contributions of this paper are as follows. \begin{itemize}

 \item We establish two key results for FourNet: (i) transition densities can be approximated arbitrarily well in the $L_2$-sense using a single-layer FFNN with a Gaussian activation function and a finite number of neurons; and (ii) the $L_2$-error in this approximation remains invariant under the Fourier transform map.
-Indeed, as shown subsequently herein, this result holds more generally for any function in $L_2\left(\mathbb{R}\right)$ and a Borel measurable non-sigmoid activation function in $L_1\left(\mathbb{R}\right)\cap L_2\left(\mathbb{R}\right)$. {\siscblue{Here, $L_1\left(\mathbb{R}\right)$ and $L_2\left(\mathbb{R}\right)$ respectively denotes the spaces of integrable and square-integrable functions.}}
+Here, $L_2\left(\mathbb{R}\right)$ denotes the space of square-integrable functions.

 FourNet's methodology underscores the potential and efficacy of shallow NN architectures for complex approximation tasks.
 The inherent invariance under Fourier transformation opens opportunities for training and error analysis in the Fourier domain, rather than the conventional spatial domain.
 This unique capability allows us to utilize the the known closed-form expression of the characteristic function and the Fourier transform of the FFNN for an in-depth analysis of the $L_2$ estimation error.